Two California Residents Arrested as Part of Ongoing Drug Investigation - NewsBreak

 On February 4th, with the assistance of other investigating agencies, two individuals were arrested in Murfreesboro in possession of drugs.
 Agents charged Kevin Bucio-Arredondo (DOB 07/16/2001) of Tustin, CA, and Leslie Heredia (DOB 10/09/2002) of Los Angeles, CA, each with one count of Possession of Schedule II for Resale and one count of Money Laundering.
 Both were booked into the Rutherford County Jail.

-The post Two California Residents Arrested as Part of Ongoing Drug Investigation appeared first on Wilson County Source .
+The post Two California Residents Arrested as Part of Ongoing Drug Investigation appeared first on Cheatham County Source .